vczh/gac/README.md

     * **Content** Necessary CSS/JPG files for document

 Improvements to the previous release
-* Added Windows 8 theme (except tab control, will be provided for the next release)
-* GacUI will choose to use Windows 7 theme or Windows 8 theme as default theme according to OS version
-* Added 1 new demos
+* Added 4 new features

-    * Template.Window.CustomizedBorder
+    * **GuiSolidLabelElement** measures height when wrap line

+    * **GuiGDIElement** enables programmers to directly access GDI resources in a window

+    * **GuiDirect2DElement** enables programmers to directly access Direct2D resource in a window

+    * **GuiDocumentElement** enables programmers to render rich text with embedded images

 * Fixed bugs

+    * Fixed bug about compositions with wrap line labels

+    * Fixed but about multiple window disposing

+    * Fixed Template.Window.CustomizedBorder flicking

-* Fixed Controls.Toolstrip.TextEditor demo
+* Added 1 new demo

+    * Rendering.TextLayout.RichText